School of Environment, Education and Development Enhancing Racial Equality studentship 2023 entry

 Other eligibility criteria

-This scholarship is open to Home (UK) applicants who identify as BAME/People of Colour.
+This scholarship is open to Home (UK) applicants and offer holders who identify as Black and Asian Minority Ethnic (BAME)/People of Colour.

 Application procedure